jaytoday/PQ/readme.markdown

   Run PQ through your local GAE SDK server.

-  IMPORTANT: You will have likely have to refresh your datastore every time you restart your machine (when /tmp/ is wiped).
-To avoid this, manually defined a location for your datastore and history files like in this OS X .command script:
+  IMPORTANT: To avoid having to refresh your datastore every time you restart your machine (when /tmp/ is wiped), manually define a location for your datastore and history files like in a saved command script:

-  dev_appserver.py
+  __dev_appserver.py
   --datastore_path=/Users/james/Code/pq.datastore
   --history_path=/Users/james/Code/pq.datastore.history
-  /Users/james/Code/PlopQuiz #define app location
+  /Users/james/Code/PlopQuiz__

-  see 'getting started' for details about dev_appserver.py
+  see 'getting started' for details about configuring dev_appserver.py.

 Seeding Your Datastore